-- Copying, quoting, paraphrasing, or summarizing from any source without crediting the source (i.e. cutting and pasting) - Purchasing a pre-written essay (through internet sites, from a friend or from a student at another school etc.) - Letting someone else do your work for you - Submitting someone else's work as your own
+- Copying, quoting, paraphrasing, or summarizing from any source without crediting the source (i.e. cutting and pasting)

+- Purchasing a pre-written essay (through internet sites, from a friend or from a student at another school etc.)

+- Using AI to complete work

+- Letting someone else do your work for you

+- Submitting someone else's work as your own